menu

 Another notable thing is that Swan Lake is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Swan Lake’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Being a small town, Swan Lake does not have a public transit system used by locals to get to and from work.
+Swan Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Swan Lake in 2022 was $29,141, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $116,564 for a family of four.
+The per capita income in Swan Lake in 2022 was $45,038, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $180,152 for a family of four.
 However, Swan Lake contains both very wealthy and poor people as well.

 The most common language spoken in Swan Lake is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics